perl-foundation-outreach/gsoc-2021-ideas/raku/Inline::Python-Update.md

 Required skills
 ---------------

-A reasonable familiarity with Raku and Python and maybe C and an interest in how languages actually work.
+A reasonable familiarity with Raku, Python 3 and maybe C and an interest in how languages actually work.

 Rating
 ------